TIME in Excel (Table of Contents)

 TIME in Excel

-Time function in excel is just another time function that returns HHMM AM/PM Format time.
-We just need to feed Hour, Minute and Second as per our requirement, and the time function will exactly return the same value in AM and PM details.
-One thing we need to note, that if the Hours’ range is less than and equal to 12, then the time which we get would be in AM and post 12; the time would be in PM till 11:59 in the clock.
+Excel’s time function is just another function that returns HHMM AM/PM Format time.
+We just need to feed Hour, Minute, and Second as per our requirement, and the time function will return the same value in AM and PM details.
+We need to note that if the Hours’ range is less than and equal to 12, then the time we get would be in AM and post 12; the time would be in PM till 11:59 in the clock.

 TIME Formula in Excel: